 - Gakkou ni kitari konakattari suru seito ga imasu;

-- There are students who sometimes come and sometimes don't come;
+- There are students who sometimes come and sometimes they don't;

 - Isogashii hi wa tabetari tabenakattari desu;

-- When I'm busy sometimes, sometimes I'm not;
+- When I'm busy sometimes like sometimes not;

 - Kyou wa amega futtari yandari da;

-- Today it has been raining in and out;
+- Today it has been raining inside and outside;

 - Eiga ga hajimattara keitaidenwa wo tsukattari oogoe de hanashitari suru nowa yamemashou;

-- When the movie starts, don't use your cell phone or speak loudly;
+- When the movie starts, don't use your cell phone or talk loudly;

 - Nihongo wo yondari kaitari suru nowa muzukashii;